ankit4101/movie-suggestions/readme.md

 # 🎬 Movie Suggestions

 A simple yet effective movie recommendation system that suggests 5 movies similar to the one you enter.
-Built using the TMDb 5000 Movie Dataset and powered by natural language processing techniques.([medium.com][1])
+Built using the TMDb 5000 Movie Dataset and powered by natural language processing techniques.

 ---

 ## 📊 Dataset

-This project utilizes the [TMDb 5000 Movie Dataset](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata), which contains metadata for 5,000 movies, including overviews, genres, cast, crew, and more. ([kaggle.com][2])
+This project utilizes the [TMDb 5000 Movie Dataset](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata), which contains metadata for 5,000 movies, including overviews, genres, cast, crew, and more.

 ---